itwassoclear/messenger/README.md

 sprint 1: added layout with Handlebars sprint 2: added simple routing and form validation. created reusable components sprint 3: added API for authorization, registration and user settings.
-Websockets for chats and messages, store to update components
+Websockets for chats and messages, store to update components sprint 4: using Mocha and Chai added tests for component, router, and request sending module. used Docker and Render.com for deploy the app

 ## Stack